The author is an engineer by profession and a lover of food. In his free time, he likes to tinker around in the kitchen.

 Chicken Cooked in Soy Sauce Gravy

 Don't be put off by the color of Soy Sauce Chicken or, as we say it in Malay, Ayam Masak Kicap.

-The black color of soy sauce and oyster sauce, combined with tomato sauce, chili paste, and other spices despite giving a dark colored dish, will turn out into a delicious meal.
-Although there's chili paste, it is not that spicy hot and is best served with steamed rice.
+The black color of soy sauce and oyster sauce, combined with tomato sauce, chili paste, and other spices will turn into a delicious meal.
+Although there's chili paste, it is not that spicy hot.
+It's best served with steamed rice.

 The long list of ingredients for chicken cooked in soy sauce may also scare you off.
 Don't let this deter you from trying this recipe.
 It is easy to prepare and you will be rewarded with a sumptuous meal.

 In this recipe, the gravy is thicker and you need to marinate the chicken for at least an hour.
 If you are short on time, you can still get a decent meal if you shorten or the forgo the marinating time.